mw-orcl/Move_Improve/about-the-workshop/content.md

 - **Lab 5 :** Install the Application and Migrate the Database

 This section describes installing the Oracle client software and the application to your compute.
+You will also migrate the database using Data Pump.

 - **Lab 6 :** Run the Application Workload